#Censusfail? Or will data from the 2016 Census be more accurate than ever?

 Data from the ABS is expected to be released as follows:

-- June 14th – Local area datasets for the majority of topics.
-We will commence updating our profile.id and atlas.id sites at this time.
+- June 27th – Local area datasets for the majority of topics.
+We will commence updating our profile.id and atlas.id sites after this release from the ABS.
+Census-based Estimated Resident Population numbers will also be released

 - July 28th – Local Government and SA2 based Estimated Resident Population numbers.

 Once data is released from the ABS, .id can work on getting the new information into all our web tools for customers to use as soon as possible.
 There’s a lot of work for us to do in processing the data from the ABS so that we can update our online resources.
-We will start by updating the Australia profile following the initial April release.
+We will start by writing blogs about National and state level information released by the ABS in the initial April data release.
 For our local government clients, we will start updating profile.id sites first following the ABS releases in June this year.
 Data in economy.id will be updated following the October ABS release.
 Population forecasts will be progressively updated client by client, once we have the Age/Sex Estimated Resident Population which is released in August.

 2017 promises to be a very exciting year in the world of demographics!
 Stay tuned!